What do you do when….

 The weather is frightful?

 Listen to area radio and/or TV stations for announcements concerning Augusta County Schools.
-If AC schools are closed, SVGS is closed.
-If AC schools are on a one-hour delay, SVGS students report at 8:43 a.m.
-If AC schools are 2 hours late, SVGS students do not report.
+If Augusta County Schools are closed, SVGS is closed.
+If AC schools are on a one-hour delay, SVGS student classes start at 8:40 a.m.
+If AC schools are 2 hours late, SVGS student courses start at 9:40 a.m.
 If bad weather moves in during the day, SVGS evening activities will be cancelled if AC cancels its after-school activities.

 You want to get involved?